Using custom fonts with CDN - setting CORS

 Please note that by default custom fonts requested from CDN will not work properly in some browsers.
 Custom fonts require that Cross-Origin Resource Sharing (CORS) is enabled.

-How to enable CORS
+How to Enable CORS

 # Apache